sarvodaya-network/sarvodaya.eu/library/flosha/washing-machine.md

 As you see by these examples, there would be many possible solutions and this kind of technology can easily be improved and refined.

+So in the before suggested laundry/exercise rooms there could be several such different machines to enable one to use different endurance exercises.